 - Preparation and homework.
-For most days, there will be reading and/or 20% something to watch or listen to in order to prepare for class; I expect that you will have done so.
+For most days, there will be reading and/or something to watch or listen to in order to prepare for class; I expect that you will have done so.
 For many days, there will be practice work (written or programming) assigned at the end of the previous class; and on those days I'll expect that you've done that practice work to the best of your ability and that you're prepared to talk about it.
 I might check either one with a (open-notes) quiz, or in the case of homework, I may just check that you've done it. - Active participation.
 My plan is to spend a large part of our in-class time, 5% possibly the majority, in active practice work.
 That will only work if everyone stays reasonably focussed and on-task.
-If you focus and stay on task, you'll get these points. - Projects and exams.
+If you focus and stay on task (and are present), you'll get these points. - Projects and exams.
 Some portions of this course will be best assessed with 75% programming work, while others are best assessed with exams of various kinds.
-For grade calculation purposes, they will be grouped together. - Unit 1: getting started: programming project due 6 Feb - Unit 2: vectors and matrices: sit-down exam on 20 Feb - Unit 3: cameras: take-home exam due 23 Mar - Unit 4: light and shading: programming project due 17 Apr - Unit 5: other topics: hybrid exam? due/on 28 Apr
+For grade calculation purposes, they will be grouped together. - Unit 1: getting started: programming project due 13 Feb - Unit 2: vectors and matrices: sit-down exam on 24 Feb - Unit 3: cameras: take-home exam due 27 Mar - Unit 4: light and shading: programming project due 24 Apr - Unit 5: other topics: exam format TBA due/on 8 May